PM-Shawn/hello-world/README.md

 # hello-world

-This is ShawnShen's first github project!
+This is ShawnShen's the first github project!
 It looks interesting!